fitzgen/bumpalo/README.md

 `bumpalo::Bump` will be usable with any collection that is generic over `allocator_api2::Allocator`.

+### Minimum alignment
+If the majority of your allocations are word aligned, than you might be able to get a modest speedup enabling the `min_align` feature.
+This will ensure all allocations are at least word aligned, which can save time in the alignment code.
+This may result in unused padding bytes for allocations with less than word alignment.
+As with any performance change, make sure you benchmark your application.

 ### Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust **1.73** and up.
 It might